 The big question is: how can we use the information from our sample (e.g., the average download speed of the users we tested) to say something meaningful about the entire population (e.g., the average download speed for everyone in the country)?
 This is the central task of statistical inference.

 Statistical inference provides the methods for making generalizations, predictions, or decisions about a population based on data collected from a sample.
-It's about moving beyond simply describing our specific data points to drawing broader conclusions.
+It's about moving from simply describing our specific data points to drawing broader conclusions.

 Think of the population characteristic you're interested in, like the true average download speed or the actual proportion of users satisfied with a service.
 This true, often unknown, value for the entire population is called a parameter.
 For example, the true average download speed for the whole country is a population parameter.
 We often use Greek letters to represent parameters, like μ (mu) for the population mean or p for the population proportion.